North Carolina State Fair

-The North Carolina State Fair is an American state fair and agricultural exposition held annually in Raleigh, North Carolina.
+The North Carolina State Fair is a U.S. state fair and agricultural exposition held annually in Raleigh, North Carolina.
 Founded in 1853, the fair is organized by the North Carolina Department of Agriculture and Consumer Services.
 It attracts around a million visitors over eleven days in mid-October.

 The fair consists of carnival rides, agricultural exhibitions and competitions, food, music, demonstrations, and garden and craft displays.
 The North Carolina State Fair is one of the largest and oldest state fairs in the United States.

-Security guards, the Raleigh Police, the Wake County Sheriff's Office & North Carolina State Highway Patrol are the fair's patrollers.

 History

 The North Carolina State Agricultural Society organized the first North Carolina State Fair in 1853 at a 16 acre site east of Raleigh.
 This organization included some of the most influential men in North Carolina.
 In addition to promoting North Carolina's farmers and agricultural produce, the Agricultural Society also wanted to create an event to "attract and encourage interaction among people from all sections of the state."
 In this era, the fair included horse races, political oration, marching bands, and military units on parade.

 In 1855, the State issued $1,500 a year to the Agricultural Society for the fair's operating expenses.
 Thomas Ruffin, president of the society, managed the fair from 1853 to 1859.
 It ceased operations from 1861 to 1868 during the Civil War and Reconstruction.

 The fair reopened in 1869 under the leadership of Kemp P. Battle.
 In 1873, the fair moved to a new location west of Raleigh on Hillsborough Street.
 The City of Raleigh helped acquire the 55 acre site near the North Carolina Railroad.
 In the 1870s and 1880s, the mills in Winston-Salem would close so workers could attend the state fair in Raleigh.
 By the start of the 20th century, the fair featured a midway with various attractions, human and animal freak shows, hoochie coochie shows, car and horse races, and thrill shows.
 The fair promoted agricultural reforms, new technologies, and scientific methods to the state's farmers.
 In 1900, the fair's attendance was 50,000.

 In 1917, a Woman's Building was added to the fairgrounds to recognize the contributions of North Carolina's women during World War I. Its dedication included an invocation by Sallie Cotton who founded the North Carolina Woman's Clubs.
 Other women spoke, including Jeannette Rankin, the first woman elected to the United States Congress.